At papaeya, we are travel experts who make games about travel.

 Why It’s Great:

-Sky Team offers a completely different kind of aviation experience: a two-player cooperative game where you and your teammate are a pilot and co-pilot trying to safely land an airplane at various airports around the world.
-Limited communication and real-time pressure, it’s a tense, thematic game full of adrenaline and trust.
-It’s a perfect pick for couples or gaming duos looking for something unique.
+Sky Team offers a completely unique aviation experience — a two-player cooperative game where you and your partner act as pilot and co-pilot working together to land planes safely at airports around the world.
+With limited communication and real-time pressure, it’s a tense, thematic experience full of adrenaline and trust.
+A perfect pick for couples or gaming duos looking for something truly different.

 🔵 2.
 Pan Am (2020)